 Proverbs 17:17 teaches that, “A friend loves at all times, and a brother is born for adversity.”
 Loving others is the beginning of friendships.
 But godly love is equally challenging.
 1 Corinthians 13:4-7 tells us, “Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.”
 Are you ready to have a friendship with your neighbor that “does not insist on its own way” and “bears all things”?
 Rise above politics to relationships!

 Politics is not unimportant.
-In reading this, a deeply political leader may dismiss this as naïve.
+In reading this, a deeply political leader may dismiss it as naïve.
 “You don’t understand what we’re up against!
 Democracy is at stake!”
 Well, it could be.
 But the Bible’s teaching is quite clear.
 Christ and faith comes first.
 The mission Jesus has given us comes second.
-Country and politicsmightbe, at best, third.
+Country and politics might be, at best, third.
 One could argue though that marriage and children for many should really be prioritized above that.
 If a Christ-centered leader is honest and takes an inventory of their values, likely their politics at best barely makes their Top Ten.
 Politics is not unimportant, but it is also not all-important.
 The way for a Christian to win at politics is to put it into proper perspective, and to focus on prayer, service and relationships above political parties and platforms.

 [1] https://www.pewresearch.org/religious-landscape-study/database/frequency-of-prayer/